vsisnet/n8n_install_ubuntu/README.markdown

 ### Scripts

 #### 1. `n8n_install_ubuntu.sh`
 This script automates the installation of n8n on Ubuntu using Docker and Docker Compose.
+It also downloads the `upgrade_n8n.sh` script automatically for future upgrades.

 ##### Features
 - Checks for root privileges.